raslann/Assembly/README.md

 # Assembly
-A Robust Bi-directional Algorithm for Sorting Written in Assembly
+A robust bi-directional algorithm for sorting written in Assembly